How Gratitude Keeps Me Mindful

 I was 20 years old when I had an eating disorder similar to orthorexia.

 Today, I am still not ready to share my full story—it would be far too long—but I want to share one of the self-care actions that most helped me strengthen my mental health.
-I have tried almost everything— therapy, psychiatric medicine, yoga, meditation, exercise, coloring mandalas, and more— but I’ve always lost interest because I struggle with being committed.
+I have tried almost everything—therapy, psychiatric medicine, yoga, meditation, exercise, mandala coloring, and more—but I’ve always lost interest because I struggle with being committed.

 In early March of 2020, I felt exhausted, miserable, depressed, and scared.
 I was completely unhappy.
 I was in a job position that drained all my energy, and if I made the wrong move, I ended up having an anxiety attack.
 Sometimes it would be little things like saying something out of place, or sometimes it would be something like the CEO not liking a part of a project and then my supervisor blaming me for everything and screaming in the middle of the office.
 I had a lot of fear because I thought I didn’t have a voice or value.
 On top of that, I couldn’t handle the high pressure from my job anymore, and my supervisor’s bullying just made matters that much worse.
 My mental health had taken a serious toll, and my professional performance was certainly not at its best.
 I had felt like this for almost six months.
 Finally, I decided to quit.